Asynchronous Signal Passing for Tile Self-Assembly: Fuel Efficient Computation and Efficient Assembly of Shapes: Self-Assembly of the Sierpinski Triangle

-The first tile to attach in a block is either $SW0$ or $SW1$ depending on whether or not the output from the block to the south is a $0$ or $1$, respectively.
+The first tile to attach in a 0- or 1-block is either $SW0$ or $SW1$ depending on whether or not the output from the block to the south is a $0$ or $1$, respectively (Figure ~\ref{fig:Blocks}).
 (An example of the assembly process can be seen in Figures~\ref{fig:ST-begin}-\ref{fig:ST-empty}.)
 Once it also binds to the block to its west to receive its second input, it is able to determine the correct output for that block and activate binding glues on its north which specify the identity of that entire block as either $0$ (in a white position) or $1$ (in a grey position).
-If it is a $0$-block, the rest of the block fills in with the $NW0$, $NE0$, and $SE0$ tiles, in order. ($NW1$, $NE1$, and $SE1$ for a $1$-block.)
+If it is a $0$-block ($1$-block), the rest of the block fills in with the $NW0$, $NE0$, and $SE0$ ($NW1$, $NE1$, and $SE1$) tiles, in order.
 Note that either type of block can have either a $SW0$ or $SW1$ tile in its southwest position (the $0$ and $1$ merely corresponding to the identity of the first input), since the first input is not sufficient to determine the identity of the block.
+The 0- and 1- blocks produce the weak Sierpinski pattern at scale factor 2 until glue deactivations begin to occur.